rticommunity/rticonnextdds-examples/examples/asyncwaitset/README.md

 example: Publisher and Subscriber applications.

 The interaction between them is simple.
-The Publisher sends samples (type is defined in aws.idl) and the subscriber reads the receive samples and print their content in the standard output.
+The Publisher sends samples (type is defined in AwsExample.idl) and the subscriber reads the receive samples and print their content in the standard output.

 Both applications use an *AsyncWaitSet* to send and receive data accordingly.